Built for all athletes

 Set your baseline targets

-Enter your bodyweight and baseline macro targets — carbs, protein and fat per kg.
-These form the foundation of your daily nutrition on rest days.
+Enter your bodyweight, energy availabliity target, and baseline macronutrient distribution.
+These form the foundation of your daily nutrition outside of any training sessions.

 02